noiseprotocol/noise_spec/noise.md

 A Noise protocol begins with a **handshake phase** where two parties send **handshake messages**.
 During the handshake phase the two parties perform a DH-based key agreement to arrive at a shared secret.
-Each handshake message contains one or more DH public keys followed by a payload which may contain certificates, advertisements for supported features, or anything else.

 The Noise framework can support any DH-based key agreement that can be expressed in terms of **descriptors** and **patterns**.
 A **descriptor** specifies the DH